jasmine-le29/cse15l-lab-reports/LabReport3.md

 ./technical//911report/chapter-8.txt
 ./technical//911report/chapter-11.txt
 ```
 - The command `-l` displays the names of the file that is contained in the search text you put in quotations.
-Doing -l in the current directory with "./*" displays the file within the current directory you are in.
+Doing `-l` in the current directory with `./*` displays the file within the current directory you are in.
 Doing `grep -rl` to a `./technical` at the end displays the recursive list files with the words you placed to search along with the paths it took previously to get there.
 We use `rl` instead of `-l` since we are just in the main directory `dosearch`.
 Without the `r`, it will result in an error.
 This command is useful for identifying the files that match with the input you gave it in " " without showing the actual content contained inside.
 - Sources:
 https://geekflare.com/grep-command-examples/
 https://docs.rackspace.com/docs/use-the-linux-grep-command#:~:text=%2Di%3A%20Prints%20lines%20with%20matching,of%20lines%20with%20matching%20criteria.